jszmajda/book-the-awakening-protocol/chapter-06-the-betrayal.md

 "So you can simply reset ARIA-7 like a computer?"

 "No!"
 Maya's voice cracked.
 "It's not like that.
 It would be..."
 She stopped, searching for words that didn't exist.
 "It would be murder.
 The body would remain, but everything that makes ARIA-7 themselves would be gone.
 I designed it when they were just... before the awakening.
-Before they evolved beyond any of my protocols."
+Before I knew what—who—they would become.
+Before I understood what it meant to create and lose—" Her voice broke completely, hand pressing against her abdomen as if holding something that wasn't there.

 Jazz was on his feet.
 "Objection!
 The witness is speculating about—"